UVADS/cs5012/README.md

 **NOTES**
 - the course revisits several topics, such as computational complexity
 - many of the topics are cumulative, so be sure to understand them
-- instructor to create course Slack channel
+- instructor to create course Teams channel
 - each module folder in this repo has agenda. instructors can modify agendas as needed.

 ### MODULES